T

 $15–$25

-Poblano peppers stuffed with picadillo (a mix of shredded meat, fruits, and spices), topped with a creamy walnut sauce and pomegranate seeds.
-A patriotic dish representing the Mexican flag's colors, best in late summer.
+Poblano peppers stuffed with picadillo (a mixture of ground meat, fruits, and spices), covered in a walnut-based cream sauce and pomegranate seeds.
+A patriotic dish, typically available from late August to September.

 Sopa de Tortilla

-A rich tomato-based broth with crispy tortilla strips, avocado, cheese, and a hint of chili.
-It's a comforting and flavorful starter that showcases Mexican aromatics.
+A rich tomato-based broth with shredded chicken, fried tortilla strips, avocado, cheese, and a hint of chile.
+Comfort food at its finest, with layers of texture and flavor.

-Where to try: Street vendors near Mercado de San Juan (Centro Histórico)
+Where to try: Mercado de San Juan (Centro Histórico)

 Esquites